Law Pod UK Ep. 18: Do Judge Led Inquiries work? - Nov 2017

 Gideon is regularly instructed in clinical negligence and personal injury claims by both claimants and defendants in claims in the High Court and County Court.
 He has experience in high-value claims, complex causation arguments, issues of informed consent and Fatal Accidents Act claims.
 His experience stretches from GPs to surgery, stillbirths and birth injury, midwifery and nursing care, ophthalmology and dentistry.
 In addition to clinical negligence, Gideon is instructed in personal injury claims arising from accidents at work, employers’ liability claims and serious road traffic injuries.

 Gideon often appears in inquests relating to topics ranging from medical negligence, mental health issues, nursing care to road traffic accidents.
-He is currently instructed as junior counsel to the Coroner in the Inquest into the Birmingham Pub Bombings (1974).
+He was instructed as junior counsel to the Coroner in the Inquest into the Birmingham Pub Bombings (1974).